blacktop/symbolicator/README.md

 ## What 🤔

-This repo contain's [ipsw](https://github.com/blacktop/ipsw)'s symbolication signature files.
+This repo contains the [ipsw](https://github.com/blacktop/ipsw) symbolication signature files.

 ## How Good 📈